Zxu49/walletlink-mobile-sdk/android/README.md

 #### 2. Update the submodule

 ```
-# You may find the directorie of libiray of walletlink empty, init the submodule and update
+# You may find the directory of library of wallet link empty, init the submodule and update
 $ git submodule update --init --recursive
 ```

 #### 3. Import the module in your Android Project

 In android studio, go to **File menu**, choose -> **New** ->  **Import module**, select **walletlink/android** folder as module.
-If button is off after selected, see [issues](https://stackoverflow.com/questions/68862846/i-cant-import-module-from-source-the-finish-button-is-off).
+If the finish button is off after selected, see [issues](https://stackoverflow.com/questions/68862846/i-cant-import-module-from-source-the-finish-button-is-off).

 #### [Optional] 4.
 Upate you the submodule in your repo

-You may need to update the submoudle before using.
+You may need to update the submodule before using.

 ```
-# Use it to update after you first time init the submodule.
+# Use it to update after your first time initializing the submodule.
 $ git submodule update --remote --recursive
 ```